Academany/fabzero/program/final/finalproject.md

 ## Go / No-Go point

 There are people who know what final project they will do from the very beginning.
 There are some other people who don't.
 And they keep not knowing what to do for long time.
 That is fine, and exciting.
-Just, be aware that there is a Go / No-Go point (I would locate it 3 to 4 weeks from the end) where you **have to decide** what to do.
-Because if you pass this point, and you still don't decide what to do, you are probably not going to make it.
+Just, be aware that there is a point in time, called the Go / No-Go point.
+This point marks the limit when you **have to decide** what to do.
+For an average project, I would locate it 3 to 4 weeks from the presentation day.
+Because if you pass this point, and you still haven't decided what to do, you are probably not going to make it.

 ## Final Projects examples.
 The good, the bad and the ugly